Kenarry

 Easy Sew Burlap Placemats

 I hope you have enjoyed this tutorial half as much as I enjoyed making the placemats and sharing it with you.
 Here’s to a great DIY filled summer!
-Thanks for allowing me the pleasure of sharing my Easy Sew Burlap Placemat tutorial with you today on Kenarry: Ideas for the Home
+Thanks for allowing me the pleasure of sharing my Easy Sew Burlap Placemat tutorial with you today on Ideas for the Home by Kenarry®

 If you like this project, you might also like the following DIY projects from The Birch Cottage: